Setif-2- University is given the new name of ‘Mohamed Lamine Debaghine’ in honour of

 He came into hiding and managed to escape the police.
 In July 1945, Lamine Debaghine traverses the eastern regions including the Algerian Aures along with Mohamed Belouizdad.
 According to the testimony of Mohamed Assami (Biskra) who guided them in their visit, the two militants recommended preparing for an armed struggle.

 He returned to politics in favor of the amnesty granted to prisoners and those wanted of May 1945.
 Later, Lamine Debaghine as a parliamentary candidate on November 1946 was on a list of the Movement for Triumph of Democratic Liberties, future name of the PPP party prohibited.
-Elected deputy in the second division of the department of Constantine, as well as Messaoud Boukkadoum and Djamel Derdour; Lamine Debaghine made
+Elected deputy in the second division of the department of Constantine, as well as Messaoud Boukkadoum and Djamel Derdour; Lamine Debaghine made a passionate speech on the Algerian nation (see attached text) August 20th, 1947, did not hesitate to speak about the right of the Algerian people to independence.

 On another front, Lamine Debaghine is also showed radical vis-à-vis the party leadership.
 At the Conference of Executives (Bouzaréah, Algiers) of October 1946 and more explicitly at the Congress of February 1947, the online activists that he is one of the representatives is strongly criticized by Messali.
 But the Special Organization (OS) was created for this occasion.
 Lamine Debaghine and his supporters seem to prevail insofar as they are the majority in the Politburo including Lahouel Hocine, Ahmed Bouda ahmed Mezrena, Hocine Ait Ahmed, Mohamed Belouizdad, M'hamed Ben Mhel and Mohamed Khider.